D'Andre Swift: Philadelphia Eagles

 On April 29, 2023, the Eagles traded a 2025 fourth-round pick for Swift and a swap of 2023 seventh-round picks during the 2023 NFL draft.
-In Week 2, Swift ran for a career-high 175 yards and a touchdown in a 34–28 win over the Minnesota Vikings, earning NFC Offensive Player of the Week.
+In Week 2, Swift ran for a career-high 175 yards on 28 carries and a touchdown in a 34–28 win over the Minnesota Vikings, earning NFC Offensive Player of the Week.
 The following week, in a 25–11 win over Tampa Bay, Swift racked up another 130 rushing yards on 16 carries.
 In Week 17, Swift recorded 61 rushing yards, giving him 1,000 rushing yards in a season for the first time in his career.
 On January 3, 2024, Swift was selected to the 2024 Pro Bowl Games, the first Pro Bowl of his career.

 Chicago Bears

 2024

 On March 13, 2024, Swift signed a three-year, $24 million contract with the Chicago Bears.

-After averaging an inefficient 1.8 yards per carry through his first three games, Swift rebounded in Week 4 against the Rams, totaling 16 carries for 93 yards and a touchdown while catching all seven targets for 72 yards as the Bears won 24–18.
+After averaging an inefficient 1.8 yards per carry through his first three games, Swift rebounded in Week 4 against the Los Angeles Rams, totaling 16 carries for 93 yards and a touchdown while catching all seven targets for 72 yards as the Bears won 24–18.
 He finished the 2024 season with 253 carries for 959 rushing yards and six rushing touchdowns to go with 42 receptions for 386 receiving yards.

+2025

+Swift (#4) playing for the Chicago Bears in 2025.

+Like in 2024, Swift struggled to begin the 2025 season.
+He had just 187 yards and two touchdowns on 56 carries across the first four games, the 3.3 yards per carry lower than his rookie teammate Kyle Monangai's 3.6.
+Following the bye week, his performance improved as he ran for 108 yards against the Washington Commanders and 124 versus the New Orleans Saints, catching a touchdown in the former and running for another in the latter.
+It was the third time in Swift's career that he rushed for over 100 yards in consecutive games.
+He also had a score in the Bears' loss to the Baltimore Ravens.

+Swift hurt his groin in the Commanders game, but continued to play until the injury forced him to miss Week 9 against the Cincinnati Bengals.
+Upon his return, Swift and Monangai began to share carries.
+In a Week 13 win over the Eagles, they became the first running back teammates to each record at least 100 rushing yards in a game since Ezekiel Elliott and Tony Pollard for the Dallas Cowboys in 2019 and the first such Bears duo since Walter Payton and Matt Suhey in 1985; Swift contributed 125 yards and a touchdown as they combined for 255.

+He concluded the regular season with 1,087 rushing yards, the 12th most among running backs, and a career-high nine rushing touchdowns.
+In the wild card game against the Green Bay Packers, Swift scored the Bears' first touchdown in the fourth quarter while they trailed 21–3, sparking a comeback that culminated in a 31–27 victory.